 No cash payments are accepted.

-The first fall eBill is available on Aug.
-1 and the first spring eBill is available Jan.
-2 at one.ou.edu.
+The first Fall eBill is available on August 1st and the first Spring eBill is available January 2nd at One.ou.edu.
 The monthly due date is the 25th.
-Students following the payment plan will be assessed a monthly service charge of 1.5% (18% APR) on the unpaid balance, beginning Sep.
-26 for fall and Feb.
-26 for spring.
+Students following the payment plan will be assessed a monthly service charge of 1.5% (18% APR) on the unpaid balance, beginning September 26th for Fall and February 26th for Spring.
 Service charges and late penalties will not be removed due to late or nonpayment.

 Fall Term Pay this percentage of the balance